galad-loth/LearnHash/README.md

 [11] Erin Liong, Venice, et al. "Deep hashing for compact binary codes learning."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2015.

-[12]Zagoruyko, Sergey, and Nikos Komodakis.
-"Learning to compare image patches via convolutional neural networks."
-Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
-2015.